 Cyclones characteristics (area of cyclogenesis, track of the central minimum and position at the time of the event) differ for each location and in function of SLA's sign.
-Atlantic cyclones are associated mainly with positive SLAs in the western basin, while positive or negative SLA on the coasts of the southeastern-northwestern parts of the basin are associated with cyclones generated in the western basin.
-More specifically, for positive SLAs, the area where most cyclones causing them are generated is the WM, except for İskenderun and Alexandria, where it is the EM, and Tripoli, where it is Afr, which is also an important cyclogenetic area for Gabès and, to a lesser extent, for Alexandria and İskenderun.
-For large negative SLAs, WM is main overall source, being the largest individually for most stations (Alicante, Toulon, Trieste, Dubrovnik, Tripoli and Gabès), while very few cyclones are generated in the EM and Afr is the main cyclogenesis area for Alexandria and İskenderun.
+Atlantic cyclones are associated mainly with positive SLAs in the western basin while positive/negative SLA at the coasts of the south eastern/north western parts of the basin are associated with cyclones generated in the western basin.
+More specifically, for positive SLAs, the area area where most cyclones causing them are generated is the Wm, except for Iskenderun and Alexandria, where it is the Em, and Tripoli, where it is Afr, which is an important cyclogenetic area also for Gabes, and to a lesser extent for Alexandria and Iskenderun.
+For large negative SLAs, the Wm is main overall source, being the largest individually for most stations (Alicante, Toulon, Trieste, Dubrovnik, Tripoli and Gabes), while very few cyclones are generated in the EM, and Afr is the main cyclogenesis area for Alexandria and Iskenderun.

-The internal variability of the sample is explored considering the area of cyclogenesis, which allows us to distinguish the different evolutions of cyclones.
+The internal variability of the sample is explored considering the area of cyclogenesis, which allows to distinguish the different evolutions of cyclones.
 We have adopted this process-oriented approach.
-In our opinion, it is very plausible that principal component analysis (PCA) or clustering of the trajectories would have produced very similar outcomes.
-We admit that our approach might hide some aspects of the internal variability of the sample related to different synoptic patterns at the time of the SLAs, which might be worth exploring in future studies for those stations where this issue would eventually be significant.
+In our opinion, it is very plausible that PCA or clustering of the trajectories would have produced very similar outcomes.
+We admit that our approach might hide some aspects of the internal variability of the sample related to different synoptic patterns at the time of the SLAs, which might be worth to explore in a future studies for those stations where this issue would eventually result significant.

-The hindcast allows us to compare the relative importance of three factors causing large SLAs: the inverse barometer effect, the contribution caused by the action of the wind and a residual water mass redistribution within the basin.
-The inverse barometer effect is mainly associated with the presence of a MSLP minimum or maximum in an area surrounding the station and, for negative SLAs, with the pressure gradient across the basin that is statistically associated with the presence of a cyclone centre in the opposite part of the basin as well.
+The hindcast allows to compare the relative importance of three factors casusing large SLAs: the inverse barometer effect, the contribution caused by the action of the wind and a residual water mass redistribution within the basin.
+The inverse barometer effect is mainly associated to the presence of a MSLP minimum/maximum in an area surrounding the station and, for negative SLAs, also the pressure gradient across the basin that is statistically associated to the presence of a cyclone center in the opposite part of the basin.
 The residual water mass redistribution is linked to the evolution of the MSLP.
 It is possibly explained by transient water mass unbalance within the Mediterranean Sea in the simulation of the water exchange with the Atlantic in the model hindcast.
-The action of the wind is evident and large in the shallow areas of the Mediterranean Sea (mainly in the northern Adriatic and Gulf of Gabès).
-Its magnitude is related to the intensity and shape of the atmospheric circulation around the central pressure minimum of the cyclone and, depending on its position, contributes to positive or negative SLAs.
+The action of the wind is evident and large in the shallow areas of the Mediterranean Sea (mainly in the

+North Adriatic and Gulf of Gabes).
+Its magnitude is related to the intensity and shape of the atmospheric circulation around the central pressure minimum of the cyclone and, depending on its positions contributes to positive or negative SLAs.